Sport Utility Vehicles - Bigger is Not Safer

 Fueled by consumer demand, Sport Utility Vehicles (SUVs) have been produced in increasing numbers by car makers who recognize a sure thing when they see it.
 Not only are SUVs popular with consumers, they are very profitable for car makers.
 Unquestionably, the craze in SUVs represents the single most dramatic change in the automotive industry in the 1990's.
 In the late 1980's, the smaller foreign cars predominated the American market.
 The big three automakers were suffering financially.
 But, SUVs have saved the American automakers from financial ruin.
 SUVs have dramatically changed American’s perceptions of passenger vehicles.

-Our business law attorneys at the Chicago firm of Bellas & Wachowski are available to help you with any questions you may have regarding SUV.
+Our business law attorneys at the Chicago firm of Bellas & Wachowski Attorneys at Law are available to help you with any questions you may have regarding SUV.

 SUVs have increased the profits of every automaker.
 The Explorer may have single-handedly resuscitated Ford’s bottom line and all of Detroit.
 The reasons is simple – SUVs are basically built on existing truck platforms and by putting a fancy passenger compartment (with leather trim and a fancy sound system) on the truck frame, automakers can charge much more for the truck, thus making SUVs extremely profitable.